michaelb/sniprun/README.md

 Quickly grab a line or some visual range, `:'<,'>SnipRun` it and... that's it!

-(And there's more to come...)
+Some (soon, most) languages also have some kind of (fake) REPL behavior: a code snippet containing variable / import previously sniprun'd will be re-run (expect for print statements) at your next `:Sniprun` command.
+This means you can 'sniprun' separately functions and their calls etc...

 ## Installation

 ### Prerequisites

-- Sniprun is Linux-only for now (as of v0.3.0)
+- Sniprun is Linux-only for now (as of v0.4.0)
 - Neovim version >= 0.44 preferably, but should work with older version
 - cargo and the rust toolchain version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).
 Those are needed to build sniprun, for as long as the project is not distributed as binary (see the release section).
 - Compiler / interpreter for the languages you work with must be installed & on your \$PATH.
 In case specific build tools are required, those are documented in the doc folder